princeiik/f2p-game-finder/README.md

 Frontend:

-For the front-end, I integrated the FreeToGame API to fetch video game data and developed a form with dropdown options that allow users to filter games by genre and platform.
-After users make their selection, it dynamically generate a URL to filter game titles accordingly, ensuring that they only see the games relevant to their choices.
+For the front end, I integrated the FreeToGame API to fetch video game data and developed a form with dropdown options that allow users to filter games by genre and platform.
+After users make their selection, it dynamically generates a URL to filter game titles accordingly, ensuring they only see games relevant to their choices.
 Additionally, I created individual game pages that display detailed information about each game.
-I also implemented responsive design using Tailwind CSS, making sure the site works smoothly on small, medium, and large screens.
+I also implemented responsive design using Tailwind CSS, ensuring the site works smoothly on small, medium, and large screens.

 ## Lessons Learned: